-Recommended build: Dark Harvest Build (see above) w/ Ninja Tabi
+Recommended build: Electrocute (see above) w/ Ninja Tabi

 Try your best to survive lane vs Olaf and stay healthy.
 He can run you down and kill you extremely early and if he freezes the wave you are pretty much screwed.
 Aslong as you don't feed him (which believe me it is hard) then he will become pretty irrelevant later into the game.